-- 3. In the Activity Description box on the next page (as shown below), enter a description of the professional development activity following the requirements listed near the top of the page for the activity type. - In the box below the Activity Description, record the actual hours spent on that activity.
+3. Enter the date of the activity and, in the Activity Description box (as shown below), enter a description of the professional development activity following the requirements listed near the top of the page for the activity type.
+In the box below the Activity Description, record the actual hours spent on that activity.
 When completed, click Save and Return at the bottom of the page to enter your next activity.

-After completing all activities in all categories, click on Proceed to Next Step in PD Reporting.
+4. After completing all activities in all categories, click on Proceed to Next Step in PD Reporting.
 On the next page, complete the information on your current employment and click Save Changes.

-Complete the PDH Claimed for the Current Year column in the Annual Activity Record toward the bottom of the page as shown in the screenshot below, then click Update.
+5. Complete the PDH Claimed for the Current Year column in the Annual Activity Record toward the bottom of the page as shown in the screenshot below, then click Update.